pauljickling/notes/devops/kubernetes/k8s.md

 ## CLI

 `kubectl` is the command line interface for managing your Kubernetes infrastrucutre.
+It does not deploy a cluster, but rather is used to manage defined infrastructure.

 `kubectl expose deployment {app name} --type=NodePort --port=80` deploys a web app exposing the http port